-We manage our foreign currency transaction risk within specified guidelines through the use of derivatives.
+We manage our foreign currency transaction risk and interest rate risk within specified guidelines through the use of derivatives.
 All of our derivative instruments are utilized for risk management purposes, and we do not use derivatives for speculative trading purposes.
-As of December 31, 2015, we have foreign exchange forward contracts with notional amounts totaling \$2,535,490.
-These outstanding foreign exchange forward contracts had a net fair value of \$147,633, of which an unrealized gain of \$158,054 is included in other assets, offset by an unrealized loss of \$10,421 included in other liabilities.
-The counterparties to these foreign exchange forward contracts are large domestic and multinational commercial banks, and we believe the risk of nonperformance is not material.
+As of December 31, 2016, we have foreign exchange forward contracts with notional amounts totaling \$2,389.
+These outstanding foreign exchange forward contracts had a net fair value of \$140, of which \$156 is included in other current assets and noncurrent assets and \$16 is included in other current liabilities.
+As of December 31, 2016, we have interest rate swap contracts with notional amounts totaling \$656.
+These outstanding interest rate swap contracts had a net fair value of \$10, which is included in other noncurrent assets.
+The counterparties to these contracts are large domestic and multinational commercial banks, and we believe the risk of nonperformance is not material.

-At December 31, 2015, our financial assets and liabilities were recorded at fair value.
+At December 31, 2016, our financial assets and liabilities were recorded at fair value.
 We have classified our financial assets and liabilities as Level 1, 2 or 3 within the fair value hierarchy.
 Level 1 inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities.
-Our Level 1 assets consist of mutual fund investments.
+Our Level 1 assets consist of mutual fund investments and equity securities.
 Level 2 inputs are quoted prices for similar assets and liabilities in active markets or inputs that are observable for the asset or liability, either directly or indirectly through market corroboration, but substantially the full term of the financial instrument.
-Our Level 2 assets consist primarily of institutional money market funds, commercial paper, municipal bonds, U.S. and foreign government-related debt, corporate debt securities, certificates of deposit and foreign exchange forward contracts.
-Our Level 2 liabilities consist also of foreign exchange forward contracts.
+Our Level 2 assets consist primarily of institutional money market funds, commercial paper, municipal bonds, U.S. and foreign government-related debt, corporate debt securities, certificates of deposit and derivative contracts.
+Our Level 2 liabilities consist also of derivative contracts.
 Level 3 inputs are unobservable inputs based on our own assumptions used to measure assets and liabilities at fair value.
 Our Level 3 liabilities consist of contingent consideration related to acquisitions.